Sonia draws on range of therapeutic modalities, tailoring her approach around your needs.

 Mindfulness-based cognitive therapy (MBCT) is a type of psychotherapy that involves a combination of cognitive behavioural therapy (CBT), meditation, and mindfulness practices incorporating present moment awareness, meditation, and breathing exercises.
 Originally formulated to address depression, it teaches a client to be in the here and now.
 The aim is that clients learn to become more aware of their thoughts, feelings and bodily sensations so they can relate to them differently and break away from negative thought patterns.

 Motivational interviewing is a collaborative, goal-orientated style of communication used in counselling to strengthen ones commitment and motivation to achieve a specific goal or change a behaviour.
 “It is designed to strengthen personal motivation for and commitment to a specific goal by eliciting and exploring the person’s own reasons for change within an atmosphere of acceptance and compassion” (Miller & Rollnick, 2013, p.
 29).
-The goal is to empower clients to change by drawing out their own meaning and importance whilst also resolving ambivalent feelings and insecurities.
+The goal is to empower clients to change by drawing out their own meaning and importance whilst resolving ambivalent feelings and insecurities.

 Person-centred therapy also known as ‘client-centred therapy’ is based on an understanding that every person is unique and, therefore, everyone’s view of his or her own world and their ability to manage it, should be trusted.
 It is non-directive and empathic in approach, empowering and motivating the client to discover their own solutions make appropriate changes in their lives.
 The therapists role is to offer support, guidance, and structure so that the client can discover solutions within themselves.